-“We found the wage policy in the form of an inverted pyramid – veterans on long contracts and youngsters on short deal.
-There were no wages cuts – lies,”
+“We found the wage policy in the form of an inverted pyramid: veterans on long contracts and youngsters on short deals.
+There were no wage cuts.

 “We have found that disproportionate payments have been made to intermediaries, not even agents.”

 Speaking on behalf of Sky Sports News, Kaveh Solhekol warned that FC Barcelona is currently in a “terrible” financial situation, with no obvious way out for the time being.

 “Barcelona has a negative net worth of €451 million; it is a terrible inheritance.
 What has been happening is very worrying,” he said.

 “Bartomeu’s (open) letter is an effort to justify management that is unjustifiable.
 It is an exercise in desperation.
 They are responsible for everything until March 7.
 They will not escape their doing.”